Silverdale, Staffordshire: Walleys Quarry

 Silverdale and surrounding communities have been fighting for action on Walleys Quarry landfill, located at the village's entrance.
 Walleys, ran by controversial operator Red Industries, has repeatedly broken UN hydrogen sulphide emission levels.
 Local health workers have well-evidenced residents' widespread physical and psychological distress.
 The 'terrifying' stink, similar to rotting eggs, can be smelled for miles around.
 The affected communities have challenged the UK Environment Agency and authorities' inaction legally, protested and blocked the site's entrance.
 This struggle for environmental justice, in a community scarred by extractivism, continues.

 In November 2024, after the local council had exhausted other enforcement options, the Environment Agency ordered the site's closure for accepting new waste.
-In February 2025, the owner of the site, Walleys Quarry Ltd (now renamed from Red Indutries) went into liquidation and simultaneously disclaimed their environmental permits, meaning the landfill was transferred to the Crown Estate responsibility via Escheat.
-As the Crown Estate does not take any actions that could be construed as management, ownership or possession, the Environment Agency is currently using it's discretionary powers to reduce the risk of serious pollution.
+In February 2025, the owner of the site, Walleys Quarry Ltd (now renamed from Red Industries) went into liquidation and simultaneously disclaimed their environmental permits, meaning the landfill was transferred to the Crown Estate responsibility via Escheat.
+As the Crown Estate does not take any actions that could be construed as management, ownership or possession, the Environment Agency is currently using its discretionary powers to reduce the risk of serious pollution.